A Cold Tracer in a Hot Bath: In and Out of Equilibrium

 where the final equality follows from the perturbation theory and $\langle \cdot \rangle_{\mathrm{eq}}$ denotes an average with respect to $P_{\rm eq} \propto e^{-U(x)/T}$.
 The existence of a non-Boltzmann yet time-reversible regime is confirmed by the fact that $\sigma$ vanishes as $N^{-3}$ while deviations from the Boltzmann weight scale as $N^{-1}$.

+In our companion article~\cite{si}, we show numerically that the $N^{-1}$ scaling for the departure from the Boltzmann weight and the $N^{-4}$ scaling for the current hold when the tracer and bath particles interact via a quartic potential.
+They also extend to systems where tracer and bath particles interact via a short-range potential.
+These scaling thus appear to be universal properties of Brownian baths.

 \paragraph{Finite tracer connectivity: a cold tracer in a hot gel.} The models studied so far aim at characterizing a tracer immersed in a fluid, where the large-$N$ (or large-tracer) limit can be realized.
-Another experimentally relevant situation is for the connectivity of the tracer to the bath particles to be finite and quenched, as in a gel.
-The temperature difference between the tracer and the ``gel" can be thought to represent active fluctuations in a cytoskeletal network~\cite{juelicher2007active,mizuno2007nonequilibrium,wilhelm2008out,fodor2014energetics,ben2015modeling,bohec2019distribution} or a synthetic active solid~\cite{baconnier2022selective}.
-To address this setting, we consider the ``loop" topology depicted in Fig.~\ref{fig:fkm}a, inspired by the work of Ford, Kac, and Mazur on Hamiltonian systems~\cite{fkm1965}, as well as its generalization to higher-coordination lattices (Fig.~\ref{fig:fkm}b).
+Another interesting situation is that of a cold inclusion in an active gel, where the connectivity between tracer and bath particles are fixed and finite.
+The temperature difference between the tracer and the gel can then be thought to represent active fluctuations in a cytoskeletal network~\cite{juelicher2007active,mizuno2007nonequilibrium,wilhelm2008out,fodor2014energetics,ben2015modeling,bohec2019distribution} or a soft active solid~\cite{baconnier2022selective,massana2024multiple}.
+To address this case, we consider the ``loop" topology of Fig.~\ref{fig:fkm}(a), inspired by the work of Ford, Kac, and Mazur on Hamiltonian systems~\cite{fkm1965}, as well as its generalization to higher-coordination lattices as in Fig.~\ref{fig:fkm}(b).

-We first note that the dynamics of a cold tracer interacting with an arbitrary linearly-coupled bath can be mapped onto a generalized Langevin equation of the form:
+We first note that the dynamics of a cold tracer interacting with an arbitrary linearly-coupled bath can be mapped onto a generalized Langevin equation of the form~\cite{si}:

-where the friction kernel, $K(t)$, and the noise correlator, $\langle \zeta(t) \zeta(t+s) \rangle$, can be expressed in terms of the interaction matrix of the bath and tracer~\cite{si}.
-The equilibrium FDT is satisfied if and only if $\langle \zeta(t) \zeta(t+s) \rangle = T K(s)$~\cite{zwanzig2001}.
-For the loop model (Fig. \ref{fig:fkm}a), we find the large-$N$ limit to be: